 The curriculum is supported by a wide range of enrichment activities to support learning – lunch and break-time clubs as well as after-school clubs, holiday schemes, off-site visits and visits by a variety of different organisations.
 Educational visits are planned that enhance pupils’ learning and, through real life experience, develop a better understanding of the world around them.

 Pupils are encouraged to be proactive learners rather than passive participants, through practical tasks and planned opportunities for risk taking, independent learning and problem solving.
 Access to a wide range of enhanced opportunities and approaches includes educational visits, Music, Drama, Intensive Interaction and links with partner schools.

 Our curriculum focuses on outcomes and destinations, supporting young people into adulthood with consistently high expectations.
 This includes skills for independent living, community access, social inclusion, employability and preparation for higher and further education.
-Our established partnerships with both the Royal Oldham Hospital and the MMU provide opportunities for students to access relevant, challenging and aspirational work placements via our Bridging the Gap (BTG) project.
+Our established partnerships with both the Royal Oldham Hospital and Manchester Metropolitan University provide opportunities for students to access relevant, challenging and aspirational work placements via our Bridging the Gap (BTG) project.

-There is access to a range of new technologies, such as iPad, iPod, interactive whiteboards and 4D technologies.
+There is access to a range of new technologies, such as iPads, interactive whiteboards and 4D technologies.